Instability of conformally K\"ahler, Einstein metrics: Introduction

 \begin{mthm} Let $(M^4,g)$ be an Einstein manifold which is conformal to a Kähler metric.
 Suppose \begin{itemize} \item $(M,g)$ is compact with positive scalar curvature, or \item $(M,g)$ is one of the known examples of ALF gravitational instantons (see Section \ref{sec:instability-alf}). \end{itemize} Then if $(M^4,g)$ is not half-conformally flat, then it is \emph{unstable}. \end{mthm} Note that the method of proof is abstract and uniform: destabilizing symmetric 2-tensors are produced as compositions $\omega_- \, \circ \, \tau$, where $\omega_-$ is a harmonic anti-selfdual 2-form and $\tau$ is a Killing selfdual 2-form, see Section \ref{sec:instability-compact}.

 Except for $\mathbb{S}^4$ and $\mathbb{CP}^2$, the theorem applies to all the known Einstein metrics with positive scalar curvature, i.e. the metrics of Page, Chen-LeBrun-Weber and the Kähler-Einstein Fano manifolds; the new case here is the Chen-LeBrun-Weber metric.
 It also applies to all of the known so-called gravitational instantons which are not hyperKähler: the Riemannian Kerr (including Schwarzschild), Taub-Bolt and Chen-Teo metrics.
-This is likely to be the full list, see \cite{AADNS}, \cite{LiM23a} for the ALE case\footnote{Since we first posted this article, the article \cite{LiM23b} was posted and seems to confirm this claim.}.
+This is likely to be the full list, see \cite{AADNS,LiM23b} for the ALF case and \cite{LiM23a} for the ALE case.

-Delay \cite{Del23} was the first to realize that Einstein stability can be checked in the conformal class.
+Delay \cite{Del24} was the first to realize that Einstein stability can be checked in the conformal class.
 Elaborating on this idea, our proof relies on three main ingredients: a Weitzenböck formula from \cite{BiqRol09}, the conformal invariance of an operator closely related to the second variation of $\mathcal{S}$, and the construction of specific harmonic anti-selfdual $2$-forms on conformally Kähler Ricci-flat manifolds.

 We treat the conformal invariance in Section \ref{sec:conformal-invariance}, with an approach which is different from the one by Delay.
 We then prove the instability result in the compact case in Section \ref{sec:instability-compact}.
 We finally deal with the ALF setting in Section \ref{sec:instability-alf}.